Role of HSE in Civil contingencies and cross-government emergency planning work

 Following the major incident at the Buncefield Oil Storage depot in 2005, a series of recommendations were made by the Buncefield Major Incident Investigation Board (MIIB) with the aim that the arrangements for emergency preparedness and response to meet the COMAH requirements are fully integrated with those established under the CCA and are not produced in isolation, nor duplicate work done in meeting the requirements under CCA and supporting RegulationsFor more information see the “Fit with other legislation”

 In response to this guidance and the MIIB recommendations, the COMAH Competent Authority working with industry, emergency planners and other external organisations, produced COMAH specific guidance to assist in the integration of COMAH and other emergency planning requirements.

-Local risk assessments are prepared by the RAWG of the LRF and local HSE operational staff (usually HID) may attend the RAWG on request if resources are available.
+Local risk assessments are prepared by the RAWG of the LRF.
+Local HSE operational staff (usually CEMHD) may attend the RAWG on request if resources are available.

 Cabinet Office provides generic local risk assessment guidance to local responders (via Resilience Direct) and this should be amended by the RAWG to reflect the hazards in an area: